Google Analytics Smart Goals

 How do Smart Goals work?

 Each website visit triggers dozens of signals which are examined by Google to determine which ones are more likely to result in a conversion.
 The signals include: session duration, pages per session, location, device type and browser.
 Based on these signals, visits are scored, with the highest scoring visits being translated into a Smart Goal.
-Google explain that ‘the easiest way to think about Smart Goals is that they reflect your website visits that our model indicates are most likely to lead to conversions’.
+Google explains that ‘the easiest way to think about Smart Goals is that they reflect your website visits that our model indicates are most likely to lead to conversions’.

 In terms of looking at results, essentially a Smart Goal is acquiring a session that is of higher quality and more likely to convert, giving marketers without conversion tracking a metric to work with.
 Based on the model that Smart Goals are acquiring higher quality sessions, Cost per Acquisition (CPA) is a good bidding strategy and will allow search marketers to compare CPA for Smart Goals vs other AdWords traffic.